jmj0502/LSharp/README.md

 });
 print numbersGreaterThanOne; // [2,3,4].

-// Reduce the elements of a list into a single element based on the provided callback function.
+// List.reduce: Reduce the elements of a list into a single element based on the provided callback function.
 // Takes three parameters:
 // 1.
 The list that will be used to perform the reduce operation (won't be mutated).
 // 2.
 A function expression that takes two positional parameters (a reference to the accumulator and a reference to the current element).